distro/packo/README.md

 Some stuff has been done.

     $ export PACKO_CACHE=/where/you/want/the/cache # this has to be a file, not a directory
+    $ export PACKO_PROFILE=/where/you/have/your/profile # if you downloaded organo/tree it's organo/tree/profiles/default

+Then you can start doing some things.

     $ packo cache /path/to/organo/tree

 This creates the cache, it's an sqlite database with all the packages in all the trees.